tushar7797/Neural-Machine-Translation/Neural-Machine-Translation-master/README.md

 * tensorflow(used v1.4.1)
 * nltk(used v3.3)

-# Usage
-Code to be run in Linux terminal to train and evaluate the model :

-`$ python main_nmt.py`

 # Code Organization
 * ```main_nmt.py``` : This file contains the main program.
 This directs the model to run training/evaluation as directed.